Fertilization is the union of male and female gametes to produce a zygote. There are several steps of fertilization. They are described below.

-Prior discharge, tip of pollen tube swells up or bifurcates or shows substantial openings.
+Prior discharge, the tip of the pollen tube swells up or bifurcates or shows substantial openings.

 After the pollen tube has discharged its contents into the embryo sac, one male gamete fuses with the egg (syngamy) and the other with the two polar nuclei (triple fusion).